fabpot-graveyard/dependency-injection/doc/00-Introduction.markdown

 ### Used by popular Projects

-Symfony Dependency Injection is one of the fundamental library behind the Symfony 2 framework.
+Symfony Dependency Injection is one of the fundamental libraries behind the Symfony 2 framework.
 It is also used by many other big "enterprise-like" projects.